 How to check which apps are using up your battery:

 - A list of apps with a percentage of battery usage will appear.

 - Check if there are any weird or unknown apps here.
 If you see something you can’t recognize, do a Google search and see if it’s possibly a spying or tracking app.

 Check your precious data

 A tracking app will try to update the attacker constantly.
-This means it will need data… and plenty of it.
-Are you noticing unusual usage of your data pool?
+This means it will need data… and often plenty of it.
+Are you noticing unusual usage of your data?
 A possible attack could be the reason why this is happening.

 This is especially bad because unlimited data subscribers often get throttled after using a certain amount of data.
 Furthermore, you might still be in a limited data plan, which would worsen the situation.

 - Under SIMs, select your SIM of choice.